 There are ways to make relatively-passive income renting or selling assets you control.

-This could include extra space around your house, stuff you have collecting dust, or even the lock screen on your phone (see below!).
+This could include extra space around your house, stuff you have collecting dust, or even the data generated by your phone (see below!).

 4. “Reverse” passive income

 “Reverse” passive income comes from cutting your ongoing monthly expenses.
 A penny saved is a penny earned, right?

 Well, because of taxes on earned income, it’s actually better than that!